No products in the cart.

 Maikel Deekman

 Born in Suriname, Maikel Deekman moved to Amsterdam when he was 9 years old.
 After years of working as a instructor with a graphic background, Maikel Deekman, in his own words, “took the plunge” and started the part-time DOGtime course at the Gerrit Rietveld Academy.
-Maikel Deekman: ‘It was always my wish to go to Art Academy, I wanted to rediscover my creativity.
+Maikel Deekman: ‘It was always my wish to go to Art Academy, I wanted to rediscover my creativity, and in retrospect, I didn’t realize that such an education would allow me to examine how I present myself to the world with all those different references within me‘.

 His story starts with the African Diaspora and his roots in Surinamese culture.
 His DNA comes from a place he knew little about, while he always carries the story of his ancestors with him.
 That may need to be explained.
 There is a 4th dimension in Surinamese culture.
 You could explain that as: the realm of the dead.
 We believe that as a human being you can go back and forth between those two dimensions.
 The living world is not separate from that of the dead, they actually form one whole.
 Where in the Western world ‘science’ and ‘economy’ are central.
 In Africa, the bond with nature and your ancestors is important.
 He consists of the two worlds.
 He’s in between.
 That is why this is also reflected in his work.
 Linking themes from those two worlds within one work makes his work exciting.
 It’s not usual.
 Sometimes it may not be understood because of that.
 But that’s not a bad thing either.
 He believes it is important to give people the freedom to form their own interpretation of his work.